 After reading The Life-Changing Magic of Tidying Up I was finally given permission to let go of all the stuff I held onto out of guilt.
 Gifts people gave me.
-Stuff my parents gave me when them moved out of our family home.
+Stuff my parents gave me when they moved out of our family home.

 I let it all go and it made me feel amazing.

 What I learned: I realized everything has a purpose, not just living creatures, but inanimate objects too.
 When you hold onto items out of guilt you are denying them their purpose.
 Worse you are weighing yourself down with guilt.

 We hold onto stuff out of guilt because we want to honor the person who gave it to us.
 A better way to honor them is by enabling the gifts they gave you to live out their purpose once again by giving them to someone else who will appreciate them in a way you never will.

 Worked from home for 17 years.

 I was a “reluctant entrepreneur” for a very long time.
 I was never taught about self-employment as an option.
 At the very least I was told it was “too risky”.